A cat receiving treatment for diabetes.

 Open a new insulin bottle for use.

-What Type of Insulin Syringe Should I Use with My cat?
+What Type of Insulin Syringe Should I Use on My Cat?

 There are three things you need to know when buying insulin syringes.

-- Type of Insulin – It is critical that you use the insulin syringe that matches the insulin.
-Most insulin types used in cats is what they call U-100 insulin.
+It is critical that you use the insulin syringe that matches the insulin.
+Most insulin types used in cats are what they call U-100 insulin.
 This means there are 100 units of insulin in a volume of 1 ml.
 The insulin syringes should indicate they are also U-100.
-Some of these syringes will hold ½ ml (50 units and others will hold 1 ml (100 units).
+Some of these syringes will hold ½ ml (50 units) and others will hold 1 ml (100 units).
 If your cat is on more than 50 units per dose of the U-100 insulin, you will need the 1 ml syringe.

 When you go to the pharmacy to buy syringes make sure you buy the one that works with your insulin.
 Know if you need U-100 or U-40.